mneudert/vagrant-devcommands/README.md

 # Vagrant DevCommands

-Runs vagrant commands from a Commandfile.
+Runs Vagrant commands from a Commandfile.

 ## Usage